Jeffawe/Recipe-Search/README.md

 - **Natural Language Processing:**
   - **Library:** [spaCy](https://spacy.io/)
-  - **Purpose:** To process and clean the text, extract key entities (like ingredients and steps), and improve the structure and consistency of the recipe data.
+  - **Purpose:** To process and clean the text, extract key entities (like ingredients and steps), and allow for easy query-based recipe matching.
-  - **Applications:**
-    - Ingredient extraction
-    - Step normalization
-    - Noise reduction in scraped content

 ---